Miska-Mynttinen/assignment-2-792295/reports/Assignment-2-Report.md

 ## 3. mysimbdp-batchingestmanager bounded:
 - Tenant registry (either api paths in the database OR a configuration file within the program OR "tenant_id" in service-agreement.json)
+    - Retrieved from database in mysimbdp-coredms tenant/agreements where the service agreements for the tenants are with the tenant id:s.
 - Scheduler (Per tentant to schedule: Round-robin, Priority-based or Resource aware scheduling)
 - Executor (Execute ingestion pipeline for chosen tenants data)